- Graduate Programs Online

 The path to NIAAA certification

-The program leads to the initial certification of the National Intercollegiate Athletics Administration Association and is one of the few to be recognized by the NIAAA as meeting the educational requirements toward becoming a Registered Athletic Administrator (RAA) or a Certified Athletic Administrator (CAA).
+The program leads to the initial certification of the National Interscholastic Athletic Administrators Association and is one of the few to be recognized by the NIAAA as meeting the educational requirements toward becoming a Registered Athletic Administrator (RAA) or a Certified Athletic Administrator (CAA).
 It does not meet Missouri requirements for building-level administrative certification.

 At William Woods, you’ll be participating in an athletic administration master's program known for its excellence and for providing a significant number of the leaders in Missouri’s state school system.
 As one of these students, you will have the opportunity to learn from active practitioners in the athletic field and make the connections you need for leadership and career growth.